yowainwright/open-source-projects/README.md

 > The following document cantains a table of **open source** work and contributions as related to a company's **"prior inventions agreement"**.

-The following table contains Jeffry Wainwright's much prior and current open source work. **None** of the work provides finance value beyond working code, learning, and/or productivity.
-This table does **not** act as a blocker to a hiring company's productivity but just to notes projects maintained, supported, and used without direct financial benefit by Jeffry Wainwright.
+The following table contains Jeffry Wainwright's open source work. **None** of the work provides finance value beyond working code, learning, and/or productivity.
+This table does **not** act as a blocker to a hiring company's productivity but notes projects maintained, supported, and used without financial benefit by Jeffry Wainwright.

 ---